 For most of us, it doesn’t make too much of a difference.
 Some people will swear allegiance to one or the other, but I have boots made with all types of construction methods and enjoy all of them for what they are.
 Sometimes I like the wider midsole and double row stitchdown look from a pair of stitchdown boots, but sometimes I think a Goodyear welt looks better.
 Personally, I would suggest that you try at least one pair of each construction method.

-Latest posts by Jake Rodriguez (see all)
+Latest posts by Almost Vintage Style (see all)

 - Goodyear Welt vs Stitchdown Construction – The Pros and Cons - January 23, 2021